beginnerrrrrrrr/struct-node/README.md

 # DSA Sheet

 > A personal, zero-dependency competitive programming tracker.
-Your progress lives in *your own* GitHub repo, and the auth token never touches client-side JavaScript.
+Your progress lives in *your own* GitHub repo.

 ---